 The importance of kenshō

-Speaking of James Myōun Ford Roshi, he recently wrote, “As I see it first and foremost Zen is about awakening.”
+James Myōun Ford Roshi puts it this way: “As I see it first and foremost Zen is about awakening.”

 It’s fair to say that not all Zen folks agree about that primacy of kenshō.
 For example, in a recent exchange of views, another Zen priest and teacher from one of the large Sōtō centers described the attitude of his institution as “rabidly anti-kenshō.”